EndPointCorp/end-point-blog/2021/01/19/monads_another_tool_from_the_functional_programming_toolbox.html.md

 Once again we've arrived at code that's more compact and easier to read.
 Now, the monad takes care of all the exception handling logic and our `getZipCode` function is only concered with the core algorithm.
 The core workflow that we need for our solution.
 Like before, `getZipCode` returns null and logs to console a message if there is any error; if not, then the zip code is returned.

+> In functional programming, there's a common type of monad called "[Either](https://blog.logrocket.com/elegant-error-handling-javascript-either-monad/)" which is generally used for exception handling.
+"Either" does not have a `catch` method, like `ExceptionHandlerMonad` does.
+Instead, it uses sub types called "Right" and "Left" to express whether the result of a given operation has been a success or a failure (I.e. an error/exception).
+It then executes code according to that.
+Here, I've defined this `catch` method purely for convenience, sort of collapsing "Right" and "Left" logic into one class.
+Keep in mind that this approach is rather unorthodox as far as monads go.

 At this point we should be familiar with the mechanics of monads and the kinds of things we can do with them.
 Let's see another example.

 ## Handling nested iterations